zhaohuic/Docs/docs/Software/md/lammps.md

+---
-# LAMMPS
+title: LAMMPS
+---
 [LAMMPS](https://lammps.sandia.gov/) is a large scale classical molecular dynamics code, and stands for Large-scale Atomic/Molecular Massively Parallel Simulator.
 LAMMPS has potentials for soft materials (biomolecules, polymers), solid-state materials (metals, semiconductors) and coarse-grained or mesoscopic systems.
 It can be used to model atoms or, more generically, as a parallel particle simulator at the atomic, meso, or continuum scale.